ElucidSolutions/fpt/modules/search/Readme.md

           .text (JSON.stringify (lunrIndex.toJSON ())));

       context.element.replaceWith (element);
-      success ();
-    },
-    failure
-  );
+      done (null, element);
+  });
 }

 /*
-  search_interfaceBlock accepts three arguments:
+  search_interfaceBlock accepts two arguments:

   * context, a Block Expansion Context
-  * and success and failure, two functions that do not accept any arguments.
+  * and done, a function that accepts two
+    arguments: an Error object and a JQuery HTML Element.

   context.element must have an HTML ID attribute and contain a single text node that represents